mitmath/18338/README.md

-# 18.338: Eigenvalues of random matrices, Fall 2024
+# 18.338: Eigenvalues of random matrices, Fall 2025

+This is currently a copy of 2024, come back soon for 2025.

 ## Announcement